Statflo/widget-sdk/README.md

 By default, the target origin will be `"*"`.
 To set a secure target origin, set the following two properties within the widget state:

-- `widgetDomain` - the domain where the widget app is hostest on the web.
+- `widgetDomain` - the domain where the widget app is hosted on the web.

 - `containerDomain` - the domain of where container app is hosted on the web.